rodney561/Pahokee-Census-Project/README.md

 # Pahokee Census Project

-This project is used to gather census data for Pahokee Florida over the YEARSZ
+This project is used to gather census data for Pahokee Florida over the years.